mag4no10/arch-linux-guide/README.md

 ## Exit chroot and reboot:
 Exit the chroot environment by typing `exit` or pressing <kbd>Ctrl + d</kbd>.
 You can also unmount all mounted partition after this.
 Finally, `reboot`. \

+## Next steps
-Now we gotta install display server or protocol, a window manager and compositor (X11), besides all the packages that will convert our system in a rice linux, just like this [unixp*rn](https://www.reddit.com/r/unixporn/) \
+Now we gotta install display server or protocol, a window manager and compositor (X11), besides all the packages that will convert our system in a rice linux, just like this [unixp*rn](https://www.reddit.com/r/unixporn/)